kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  54.md

 the resilience of the service.
 Which of the statements below is correct about Amazon Glacier storage?
 (Select TWO)**

-- [ ] Data is replicated globally
+- [ ] :  Data is replicated globally

-- [x] Provides 99.999999999% durability of archives
+- [x] :  Provides 99.999999999% durability of archives

-- [x] Data is resilient in the event of one entire Availability Zone destruction
+- [x] :  Data is resilient in the event of one entire Availability Zone destruction

-- [ ] Data is resilient in the event of one entire region destruction
+- [ ] :  Data is resilient in the event of one entire region destruction

-- [ ] Provides 99.9% availability of archives
+- [ ] :  Provides 99.9% availability of archives

-*
+*----

+- #amazon_glacier_storage #amazon_glacier #entire_availability_zone_destruction #archives #%_availability
 - hasExplain:: [[explanation_Question  54.md]]